mongodb/docs/source/reference/meta-query-operators.rst

 .. operator:: $min

-   Specify a :operator:`$min` value to specify a lower boundary for the value of a field.
-This boundary is enforced using an index of that field.
+   Specify a :operator:`$min` value to specify a lower boundary for the value of a field. :program:`mongod` enforces this boundary with an index of the field.

    .. code-block:: javascript